 Drawing details with a thin brush.

-Activation of the imagination.
+Activating the imagination.

 Drawing with colored pencils:

-Thinking about the background.
+Thinking through the background.

 Hatching with varying degrees of pressure.